Redshift Data Warehouse Architecture Explained

 - Each Redshift cluster can contain multiple databases, with resources dynamically allocated between them.

-This AWS presentation offers more details about Redshift’s internal architecture, and a step-by-step breakdown of how queries are handled in Redshift and Redshift Spectrum:
+This AWS presentation offers more details about Redshift’s internal architecture.
+It also provides a step-by-step breakdown of how queries are handled in Redshift and Redshift Spectrum:

 Additional Performance Features